imranismail/bff/README.md

 ## Motivation

-You may think that BFF stands for "Best Friends Forever", although that's very apt but that's not what this tool is built for.

-BFF was built out of the requirement to have an API-aware proxy that is capable of routing, filtering, verifying and modifing HTTP request and response.
+The `bff` (Backend for Frontend) proxy was built out of the requirement to have an API-aware proxy that is capable of routing, filtering, verifying and modifing HTTP request and response.

-It is built on top of [Google's Martian](https://github.com/google/martian) proxy framework, therefore `bff` supports the same [built-in modifiers](https://github.com/google/martian/wiki/Modifier-Reference).
+It is built on top of [Google's Martian](https://github.com/google/martian) proxy framework, therefore `bff` supports the same [built-in modifiers](https://github.com/google/martian/wiki/Modifier-Reference) as martian does by default.

-It can be composed to fit most use-cases and additional modifiers can be introduced and composed together to provide a customized functionality.
+In addition to that, it provides a modifier to fetch remote resources and additional modifiers to merge and patch request and responses.
+These modifiers can be composed together to solve most use-cases that a BFF service may need.

-In other words, BFF stands for ["Backend For Frontend"](https://samnewman.io/patterns/architectural/bff/).

-Some examples of BFF adopted by other teams:
+You can learn more about the BFF cloud here:

 - https://www.thoughtworks.com/insights/blog/bff-soundcloud
 - https://samnewman.io/patterns/architectural/bff/